NSLS-II-BMM/BeamlineManual/docs/intro.rst

 <https://lmfit.github.io/lmfit-py/>`__ is used for many alignment
 chores.

-This project uses a GitHub action to build and deploy `(see details here)
+This manual uses a GitHub action to build and deploy `(see details here)
 <https://github.com/marketplace/actions/sphinx-docs-to-github-pages>`__
 this document whenever a ``git push`` happens.
 We are grateful to the